pranaysahith/p-k8-jmeter-test-engine-v1/kubernetes/common_resources/README.md

     helm repo update
     helm upgrade --install -n prometheus prometheus stable/prometheus

-## Setup connection to k8s cluster in Github repo
+## Setup connection to k8s cluster in Github repo to deploy using Github Actions

 1. Create a service account with cluster-admin clusterrole which will be used in Github Actions